AdobeDocs/experience-manager-learn.pt-BR/help/sites/integrations/analytics/track-clicked-component.md

             component: window.adobeDataLayer.getState(evt.eventInfo.path)
          };

-         //Trigger the Launch Rule, passing in the new `event` object
+         //Trigger the Tag Rule, passing in the new `event` object
-         // the `event` obj can now be referenced by the reserved name `event` by other Launch data elements
+         // the `event` obj can now be referenced by the reserved name `event` by other Tag Property data elements
          // i.e `event.component['someKey']`
          trigger(event);
       }